 Dr Matt Carter

-I am currently working on a project under the INSITE program (INfluence of man-made Structures In The Ecosystem), funded by the Natural Environment Research Council (NERC) and in collaboration with the Centre for Environment, Fisheries and Aquaculture Science (Cefas).
+I am currently working on a project under the INSITE programme (INfluence of man-made Structures In The Ecosystem), funded by the Natural Environment Research Council (NERC) and in collaboration with the Centre for Environment, Fisheries and Aquaculture Science (Cefas).
 My work on the EcoSTAR (Ecosystem-level importance of STructures as Artifical Reefs) project will investigate how man-made structures in the marine environment influence the distribution and behaviour of marine predators.
 This project will use a combination of satellite telemetry and survey data with advanced modelling techniques to understand to what extent oil and gas infrastructure and marine renewable energy developments function as artifical reefs.
-This work will provide key information to decision makers to help inform environmentally sensitive marine spatial planning and decommissioning strategies.
+This work will provide key information to decision makers and advisory bodies to help inform environmentally sensitive marine spatial planning and decommissioning strategies.

 In my PhD at the University of Plymouth (in collaboration with SMRU), I investigated how grey seal pups develop foraging behaviour and habitat preference.
 Using tracking and dive data from pups tagged at colonies in Scotland and Wales, I examined how diving behaviour and movement strategies develop over the first four months of nutritional independence; a time when pups are at increased risk of starvation.
-I found that male and female pups develop contrasting strategies from the first weeks after leaving the colony.
-However, this sex difference was only observed in Wales, suggesting that regional environmental factors influence the emergence of sex-specific behaviour.
-A large element of the study was to implement a novel statistical modelling tool to infer behaviour from movement data whilst accounting for the fact that movement characteristics of foraging and travelling change over time as pups develop.

 In my MSc thesis at the University of Exeter (Cornwall Campus), I investigated the at-sea behaviour and habitat use of northern gannets at a large breeding colony in Wales.
 My research showed that both male and female breeding birds raft on the water surface adjacent to the colony before and after foraging trips.
 These findings have relevance for conservation, supporting a proposed seaward extension to the Special Protection Area (SPA), designed to protect important marine habitat for breeding gannets.